Pick the one you want most

 Family Screening is Critical

 By identifying sleep apnea earlier, we can take preventive action that might limit or reduce the severity of a diagnosis by using sleep position therapy and lifestyle interventions.
+Early diagnosis and treatment with CPAP therapy can prevent the progression of medical conditions such as heart disease, elevated blood pressure, and even kidney failure.

 Precision Medicine is Coming

 Someday, we may even be making treatment decisions that could include testing genes frequently using genetic profiles to guide the best or most effective treatments while improving adherence to CPAP or overall therapy.
+Understanding which patients are at highest risk for complications like heart failure or central sleep apnea based on genetic profiles could transform preventive care.

 Environmental Factors Still Matter